 - the skills to be highly competent clinicians for whom research and practice constantly inform each other, and

-- preparation for academic careers involving research as a significant component.
+- preparation for academic or clinical careers involving research as a significant component.

 - Psychological science foundation and clinical course performance, as well as successful completion of the comprehensive examination.

-- Training in empirical methods of science—performance in research methods and statistics courses, thesis, and dissertation; presentations, publications, and grants; research and teaching assistantships; teaching positions in area colleges/universities; and membership in scientific/professional organizations.
+- Training in empirical methods of science—performance in research methods and statistics courses, dissertation, presentations, publications, and grants; research and teaching assistantships; teaching positions in area colleges/universities; and membership in scientific/professional organizations.